 Section 1.
 In a mutual effort to provide a harmonious working relationship between the parties to this Agreement, it is agreed and understood by the parties that there shall be a procedure for the resolution of grievances or misunderstandings between the parties and that such procedure shall cover both grievances involving the application or interpretation of this Agreement and grievances involving discharge, suspension, demotion or letter of reprimand to an employee covered by this Agreement.
+It is also agreed and understood by both parties that in the event a grievance is not filed or appealed by GAME in a timely manner it shall be dismissed.
+Failure of the CITY to timely respond to a grievance, shall be awarded to the grievant for the resolution being sought.

 Section 2.
 Employees covered by this Agreement shall continue to have access to their personnel file as well as employees' files maintained by the department.

 Section 3.
 A grievance not appealed by the employee, from one step to the next within the specified time limits, shall be considered settled on the basis of the last answer, unless such time limits are extended in writing by mutual agreement.
 Failure on the part of a supervisor to answer within the time limit set forth in any step shall automatically advance the grievance to the next available step.
 In counting days regarding time periods (or time deadlines) specified in this Article, all references to "day" or "days" shall exclude the day of the event that triggers the period and only days that City Hall is open shall be counted.
 This means that intermediate Saturdays, Sundays, days that City Hall is closed for any reason, and holidays shall be excluded.
 If the last day of the period falls on a Saturday, Sunday, day that City Hall is closed for any reason, or a holiday, then the period continues to run until the end of the next day that is not a Saturday, Sunday, day that City Hall is closed for any reason, or a holiday.
 Holiday shall mean any day listed in this Agreement as a holiday.